xiidea/EasyConfigBundle/README.md

 ```

 ### 2. Enable the Bundle:
 The bundle should be automatically enabled by Symfony Flex.
-If you don't use [Flex](https://symfony.com/doc/current/setup/flex.html), you'll need to manually enable the bundle by adding the following line in the config/bundles.php file of your project:
+If you don't use [Flex](https://symfony.com/doc/current/setup/flex.html), you will need to enable the bundle manually by adding the following line in the config/bundles.php file of your project:

 ```php
 <?php